 By CFI Pilot | AuxBeacon News Contributor

 [Editor’s Note: We received this from one of our reader’s.
 Thank you for your contribution.
-This Civil Air Patrol plane crash in New Mexico Wing was caused by pilot error.]
+This Civil Air Patrol plane accident in Maryland Wing was caused by pilot error.]

 - 21 July 2004, C-182 [N9476X] upgrade training and night currency sortie

 - Student had 9 hrs in C-182 with 25 takeoffs and landings

 - Flared high and stalled

 During an instructional flight with a certificated flight instructor for a night checkout, the private pilot flared “a little high,” and the airplane stalled about 20 feet above the runway.
 The airplane touched down hard on the runway, and came to rest upright.